A group from a map and orbit equivalence: Construction of a group from the map

 \end{Lemma} \begin{proof} As in the proof of Lemma \ref{diffeo-V}, we focus on the case $k(j) =3$ and on one of the two symmetric equalities.
-For simplicity we use the parameters $(p,q)$ only when it is necessary for the formulation, otherwise the indices are replaced by a ``*", the important indices will be bolded, Figure \ref{VariationInterval} should help.
+For simplicity we use specific parameters $(p,q)$ on the neighborhoods only when it is necessary for the formulation, otherwise the indices are replaced by a ``$\star$", the important indices will be in bold, Figure \ref{VariationInterval} should help.